ARMmbed/mbed-os-example-filesystem/README.md

-# Getting started with Blinky on mbed OS
+# Getting started with Fat Filesystem on mbed OS

-This is a very simple guide, reviewing the steps required to get Blinky working on an mbed OS platform.
+This is a guide that reviews the steps required to get the FAT filesystem working on an mbed OS platform.

 Please install [mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).